mchmarny/daprme/README.md

 To learn about ways you can contribute and how to setup your development environment check the [CONTRIBUTING.md](./CONTRIBUTING.md) doc.

 The best place to start is adding support for additional languages. `daprme` is uses Go templating, so adding addition language support is as simple as providing language specific templates in the [template](./template) directory.
 In the template, you can use any value from the context `daprme` passes to these templates.
-Here is an example of a context resulting from the user selecting a gRPC service application type in Go:
+Here is an example of a context resulting from the user selecting a gRPC service application type in Go with a couple of components:

 ```yaml
 Meta: